 - Your tender should be professionally presented with consistent design throughout.
 First impressions are often crucial, and you want to be perceived as professional, polished, and serious about the tender process.
 Check in the specification how the tender is to be submitted.
 If you are allowed design elements, then ensure your bid document is professional.
 However, if you are submitting via a portal there may be restrictions on this.

-If you would like more information on tender writing, we offer professional bid writing courses to help you succeed in winning future bids.
-Training is tailored to the organisation’s requirements, and guides you through the whole bid writing process, with the end goal of securing more contracts for your company.
+If you would like more information on tender writing, we offer professional bid writing training to help you succeed in winning future bids.
+Training is tailored to the organisation’s requirements, and guides you through the whole bid writing process, with the end goal of securing more contract opportunities for your company.

 If this seems a little daunting, Executive Compass can help you.
-Contact us today to find out how we can work with you to secure more contracts.
+We employ professional bid writers and bid managers can work with you to help you secure more contracts.

 Call us now to speak to a member of our Bid Team: